 Finally, there are many free things to do both in the park and around Disney World you can take advantage of.
 You may enjoy taking a day off the parks and exploring Disney’s Boardwalk or Disney Springs or simply lounge by the pool.
 Keep in mind that you have already paid for a park pass which includes enough Disney magic to make your vacation special!

 With these tips, tricks, and ideas you should be able shave significant costs off your Disney Vacation.
 Keep your eye on the prize, set a reasonable budget, and a Disney Vacation is in your reach!
+We have even more money saving tips here, so be sure to check them out!

 Be sure to check out our full post on pros and cons of staying off site vs on site at Disney World!